At Halcyon, we recognise that nurturing students’ passions and interests is the key to their engagement in the classroom.

 Model United Nations

-Many more co-curricular activities and sports are offered to students through our Explorations programme, a timetabled slot in the week dedicated to our students’ pursuit of their interests and curosities.
+Many more co-curricular/extra-curricular activities and sports are offered to students through our Explorations programme, a timetabled slot in the week dedicated to our students’ pursuit of their interests and curiosities.